Eastern front of the Russo-Ukrainian war (2022–present): Donetsk Oblast

 On the morning of 27 February, it was reported that a Russian tank column was quickly advancing towards Mariupol from DPR-held territory, but the attack was prevented by Ukrainian forces.
 Six Russian soldiers were captured.

 The same day, Donetsk Oblast governor Pavlo Kyrylenko said that Volnovakha was undergoing a humanitarian crisis, as Russian shelling had practically destroyed the entire city.

 On 1 March, Ukrainian forces began a counteroffensive toward Horlivka, which had been controlled by the DPR since 2014.

 On 2 March, separatist-held Donetsk had been under shelling for several days.
-Some neighborhoods had no electricity supply and there were burnt cars on the streets.
+Some neighbourhoods had no electricity supply and there were burnt cars on the streets.

 Ukrainian official Oleksiy Arestovych stated that the Ukrainian forces went on the offensive for the first time during the war, advancing towards Horlivka.
 Ihor Zhdanov later claimed that "there were reports" that a part of the city had been captured by Ukrainian forces.
 According to Ukrainian reports, Ukraine's 95th Air Assault Brigade had begun attacking the city the previous day.

 An Epicentr K ablaze amid Russian bombing in Mariupol.

 Ukrainian authorities stated on 3 March that 34 civilians had been killed in Russian shelling in Mariupol in the previous 24 hours.

 On 5 March, a ceasefire was declared in Volnovakha to allow civilians to evacuate, but was later scuttled with Ukrainian officials blaming Russian shelling continuing during the evacuation process.
 They added that about 400 civilians were still able to leave the city.
 Russian President Vladimir Putin however blamed Ukrainian forces for the breakdown of the ceasefire agreement.

 On 6 March, both sides blamed each other for the failure of a second attempt to evacuate civilians from Mariupol.

 On 9 March, a building acting as a maternity ward and children's hospital in Mariupol was bombed by the Russian Air Force at around 17:00, killing five civilians and injuring 17.